 Dear Hawkeye faculty and staff:

 - Wear a mask in all indoor public spaces, regardless of your vaccination status.
-Level 1 medical grade masks are available in all campus buildings.
+KN95 respirators and Level 1 medical-grade masks are available in all campus buildings.

 - Get vaccinated, including a COVID-19 booster and a flu shot.